Prove the conditions you sprayed in.

 2. Verify it yourself against our published key.
 No trust in us required.

 The recipe: drop the signature field, canonicalize the rest as json-sorted-compact, verify the Ed25519 signature against the key at /.well-known/keys.
-Time-stamp the hash with an accredited RFC 3161 authority via POST /v1/anchor.
+Time-stamp the hash with an independent RFC 3161 authority via POST /v1/anchor.
 Pull live weather to feed it with POST /v1/batch (tool current_weather), every datapoint carrying a provenance envelope.
 Full spec at /standard, more on verification at /proof, keys for higher limits at /agents.

 Spray weather is one use.
 Wherever a record has to survive a challenge, a signed, timestamped, independently verifiable feed beats a log that can be edited.